 Breaking news!
 Today the South African Constitutional Court ruled that the personal use of dagga is not a criminal offence.

-In March 2017, the Western Cape High Court handed down a ruling that declared sections of the Drugs and Drug Trafficking Act invalid and unconstitutional after an application brought by Rastafarian lawyer Gareth Prince, an advocate for the decriminalisation of dagga.
+In March 2017, the Western Cape High Court handed down a ruling that declared sections of the Drugs and Drug Trafficking Act invalid and unconstitutional after an application brought by Rastafarian lawyer Gareth Prince, an advocate for the decriminalisation of cannabis.
 Prince argued that the criminalisation of dagga use, and the possession of it, was a violation of individuals’ right to equality, dignity, and freedom of religion.

 Chief Justice Zondo (who also heads up the state capture inquiry) upheld the ruling of the Western Cape High Court today in the Constitutional Court.
 This has effectively decriminalised the private use of dagga in South Africa.